SebastiaanWouters/diffalyzer/README.md

 - All formats output an **empty string**
 - Empty output tells each tool to scan the entire project
 - Example: `phpunit` with no arguments runs all tests

+**Built-in Full Scan Triggers:**
+The following files **automatically** trigger a full scan (no `--full-scan-pattern` needed):
+- `composer.json` - Dependencies changed, could affect anything
+- `composer.lock` - Dependency versions changed

+You can add additional patterns with `--full-scan-pattern` to supplement these built-in triggers.

 ## How It Works